Skip to main content

 Commentary

-• 2025.08.18 American Immigration Council - The Trump Administration Moves to Reinstate Restrictions on Legal Immigration Proposed in First Term
+• 2025.08.18 American Immigration Council - Trump Administration Moves to Reinstate Restrictions on Legal Immigration Proposed in First Term

 The American Immigration Council reports that the Trump administration is reviving several restrictive immigration policies from Trump's first term.
 These include expanding biometric data collection, ending "duration of status" for F, J, and I visa holders in favor of a four-year cap, reinstating a "visa bond" pilot program, and requiring Diversity Visa applicants to hold a valid passport at the time they apply for the Diversity Visa lottery.